martinx72/GPiMatePlusHowTo/README.md

 splash vt.global_cursor_default=0 video=DSI-1:240x320,rotate=270
 ```

-If you don't want any kernel message printed during booting, you can simply change
+If you don't want any kernel message printed during booting, you can simply change below in **/boot/cmdline.txt**

 > console=**tty1**